cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/settings.md

 ### Reduce animations

 This setting disables several animations that can cause lag on Safari (iOS and MacOS).
-It is enabled by default in Safari on MacOS.

 ### Show Statistics